Atypical Testing in the Viral Era - Takeaways - MDSpire

 • 4

-Most patients with positive results did not receive early therapy.
+Most patients with confirmed atypical bacterial co-infection did not receive early macrolide therapy before test results.

 • 5